julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, February 12, 2025.
+Thursday, February 13, 2025.
 Quote of the day:

-> "It is by acts and not by ideas that people live." - Harry Emerson Fosdick
+> "We all want to see Sunshine after Moonlight." - Meline Tonoyan